-combineimages .....: : Combines a set of radio maps to a common (user defined) frequency in the image plane.
+combineimages: : Combines a set of radio maps to a common (user defined) frequency in the image plane.

-imagefolder : Select a folder containing the images to be combined. frequency : Set the frequency at which the combined map should be made powerlawscaling : Set the power law that the images should be scaled by.
+Parameters set within the main command imagefolder . : Select a folder containing the images to be combined. frequency . : Set the frequency at which the combined map should be made powerlawscaling . : Set the power law that the images should be scaled by.